belcurv/angularjs_auth/readme.md

 ### Login and Logout

 Now we return to the Angular app.
 Again, we're using Auth0's 'Lock' widget - more about it here: https://auth0.com/lock.
-It's a login box we can use without doing any code.
+It's a login box we can use without writing any code.

 To use it, we use **authProvider**, which we pulled in in our `.config`.  `authProvider.init` takes a configuration object, which takes: